ndom91/youtube-playlists/README.md

 Once you've got your playlist organized, press "Play" and the application will begin auto-playing your playlist, optionally in staying in fullscreen through the remainder of the dynamic playlist.

+## ⚛️ Features

+- Create on the fly playlists from YouTube without cluttering your 'saves'
+- Responsive Design
+- Progressive Web App - Installable on Mobile
+- Web Share Target - You can 'share' from any other Android App to this App.
+- (**Coming Soon**) Google Cast Functionality

 ## ⚓ Requirements

 The only requirement to host your own instance is a YouTube API Key.
 You can visit [developers.google.com/youtube/v3/getting-started](https://developers.google.com/youtube/v3/getting-started) to view how to get one.